-Aroma: Honey aroma should dominate, which may be sweet and may express the aroma of flower nectar.
+Aroma: Honey aroma should dominate, which may be sweet and should express the aroma of flower nectar.
 Aromas produced during fermentation, such as fruity esters and alcohol, may also be present.
 The particular Varietal honey aroma (such as orange blossoms for orange blossom honey) should be evident.
+The harmony of honey aroma and fermentation aroma should be pleasant and in balance.
 Appearance: Clarity may be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
-Color may range from pale straw to deep amber.
+Color may range from almost clear to brown.
+Stronger versions will show signs of body such as legs or meniscus.

 Flavor: The flavor of honey should be featured and may include residual sweetness.
 The distinctive taste of the Varietal honey should be showcased.
-Any additives, such as acidity or tannin, should enhance the honey flavor and lend balance to the overall character of the mead.
+Any additives, such as acidity or tannin, should enhance the honey flavor and lend balance to the overall character of the mead and not be harsh or astringent.
+Artificial, chemical, harsh, phenolic or bitter flavors are defects.
+Higher carbonation (if present) enhances the acidity and gives a "bite" to the finish.
+The aftertaste should be evaluated; longer finishes are generally most desirable.
+A multi-faceted flavor, also known as complexity or depth, is a positive attribute.
 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided.
+Body generally increases with stronger and/or sweeter meads, and decreases with lower gravity and/or drier meads.
+Sensations of body should not be accompanied by an overwhelmingly cloying sweetness (even in sweet meads).
+A very thin or watery body is likewise undesirable.
+Acidity and tannin help balance the overall honey, sweetness and alcohol presentation.

 Comments: Mead made from honey from a particular flower source.
 The brewer must name the varietal honey.
 Note that the character of a varietal honey will be identifiable as distinct to the source, but may not resemble the source.
 Orange-blossom honey has the character of orange blossoms, not oranges.
 Blackberry honey is only distantly like blackberries, although it is an identifiable character.
 While some oxidation of mead is OK and can actually lend useful complexity to the mead, over oxidation as exhibited by sherry-like aroma and/or taste should be avoided.
-Phenols produced by high temperature fermentation are also to be avoided.
-Entrants must specify whether the entry is still or sparkling mead.
-Entrants must also specify whether the entry is dry, semi-sweet or sweet.
+Some bubbles may be present in a still mead while sparkling should be carbonated buy may not have a long lasting head.
+Entrants must also indicate whether the mead is hydromel or dry, standard or semi-sweet, or sack or sweet.
+See Guide to Varietal Honeys for honey characteristics.